 A solar charge controller regulates the voltage and current from the solar panel to the battery bank.
 It prevents overcharging and damage to the batteries.
 There are two types of solar charge controllers: PWM (pulse width modulation) and MPPT (maximum power point tracking).
 MPPT controllers are more efficient and can boost the charging current by up to 30%.

-A battery bank stores the energy generated by the solar panels for later use.
+A battery bank stores the energy generated by the compact solar panels for later use.
 It's essential to choose the right battery bank size and type based on your power needs and the solar panel system's capacity.
 Deep-cycle batteries, such as AGM (absorbent glass mat) or lithium-ion batteries, are ideal for RVs, as they can withstand frequent charging and discharging cycles.